|(18.16.12) 11772 Northlight 85 ((9.03|

 If you were to ask the average Westerner how long a year is, they’d say 365 days except for Leap Year when it’s 366 days.
 Neither figure is accurate.
 The actual length of the year is in between–what changes is the time of day upon which it falls.
 The mean tropical year is 365.2422 days.

 The Solar Hijri calendar simply measures the year as being between the midnight closest to the Northward (Spring) Equinox and the midnight closest to the next Northward Equinox.
 Most of the time it means that leap years are four years apart, but once in a while they are five years apart.
-You can see from the charts below that the Gregorian calendar’s formula allows the beginning of the tropical year to vary by as much as 2-3 days, while the Solar Hijri calendar limits that variability to just ten hours or so.
+You can see from the charts below that the Gregorian calendar’s formula allows the beginning of the tropical year to vary by as much as two days, while the Solar Hijri calendar limits that variability to just ten hours or so.

 So the New Year’s Day in the Earth Epic Calendar does the same things, except that the first day of the New Year is established as the midnight closest to the day and time the sun enters 15˚ Scorpio, which is currently November 7 or 8.